 Today, doing this kind of research is a piece of cake compared to my younger days.
 Back then, you bought a fishing license, got handed a regulation booklet, and among the many pages would be listed the streams that were stocked with trout by the fish commission’s trout stocking program.
 To find good trout streams, you’d buy a map of Pa, spread it out on the kitchen table, and then try and find the stream that you looked up using the Pennsylvania fishing digest.
 Once you found the stream on the map, mark it with a yellow highlighter because we didn’t have a GPS in those days either.
 That map was your only source for finding that stream.
 When I look back it was quite the adventure because we never knew until we showed up on the stream what we were in for.
 I kind of miss those days.

 For more helpful articles, click here

 To purchase items I use for my fly fishing visit the Recommended Gear Page, Click Here

 Approximately 6,500 large trout are distributed throughout Pa streams.
 Trout are stocked at a rate of 175 to 225 per mile of stream, which is comparable to the numbers of similarly sized fish in Pennsylvania’s best wild trout waters.

 Can I Trout Fish At Night in PA?

-Night fishing is an age-old past time in Pennsylvania.
-Some of the best opportunities for catching huge browns happens at night.
+Night fishing is an age-old pastime in Pennsylvania.
+Some of the best opportunities for catching huge browns happen at night.
 Dark, moonless nights, often referred to as “tap, tap nights” were so named from the tapping sound made with a walking cane or stick as you tap your way along the creek banks.